jtauber/qmorph/README.md

 `ALL`.
 There are also built-in *characteristic functions* `ALWAYS` and `NEVER`.

-Notice that *characteristic functions* take an dictionary `t` and return a boolean indicating whether the dictionary has that characteristic.
+Notice that *characteristic functions* take a dictionary `t` and return a boolean indicating whether the dictionary has that characteristic.

 Note that the doc-strings are very important as they are used as part of the